shaikh-ma/Reusable-setups-Library/README.md

 # Setups-Library Application

-Store and reuse frequently used boiler plate codes.
+Store and reuse frequently used boiler plate codes in a organized way.

-Easily add and retrieve your frequently used snippets including additional files.
+Easily add and retrieve your frequently used snippets including associated additional files.
 <br/>
 <br/>
 ## Application Usage